On this page

 - the membership of your responsible body or executive team changes

-- they are developing new strategy
+- they're developing a new strategy

-- they are evaluating strategies and projects.
+- they'e evaluating strategies and projects.

 The pandemic is an excellent example of how risk appetite connects directly to decisions about controlling risk, trading off one risk against another, and the performance of the organisation as it pursues its objectives.